YatharthCoder/YatharthCoder/README.md

 </div>

 ## 🚀 About
 Full-stack dev who got bored of just shipping CRUD, so I started making AI do things instead — track a face, play a video game, roast me back.
-Coding since 2019, on GitHub since 2020, currently rebuilding my C/C++ from scratch alongside Python because I want the fundamentals solid, not just the frameworks.
+Coding since 2019, on GitHub since 2020, currently mastering C, C++, and Python from the ground up.

 - 👁️ Computer vision that controls a game with your nose, not a controller
 - 🧠 AI planners/assistants that make their own decisions, not just answer prompts